sotw/hmDictUtils/README.md

 **get_icrt_top_song** | just list
 >But I found I am interesting what DJ play more than top list.

+**udict** "word" | some ted speech will need this to consult
+>lousy urban word.
+Always has its own meanings different from dictionary

 ##### Idea
 1. ~~Need to accept space in **edict** ok, use argparse module will solve the problem~~ 2014-06-07
 2. Add language(c/c++) reference check util, hum, **cdict** maybe?